W. Kamau Bell visits New Orleans to explore the topic of reparations on “United Shades of America” Sunday, August 16 at 10 p.m. ET.

 Where would the money come from?

-Generally, advocates for reparations say that three different groups should pay for them: federal and state governments, which enshrined, supported and protected the institution of slavery; private businesses that financially benefited from it; and rich families that owe a good portion of their wealth to slavery.
+Generally, advocates for reparations say that three different groups should pay for them: governments, private companies and rich families that owe a good portion of their wealth to slavery.

 As you might imagine, suing large groups of people to pay for reparations wouldn’t go over well.
 Others have suggested lawmakers could pass legislation to force families to pay up.
 But that might not be constitutionally sound.